rupareddy5-21/bitbucket-documentation/README.md

 2. Select **Pipelines** on the left menu.

+3. If you haven't created a pipeline before, you first have to enable two-step verification for your Bitbucket account.

+4. You can add SSH Keys using the steps [here](https://support.atlassian.com/bitbucket-cloud/docs/set-up-an-ssh-key/)

-3. Select **Create your first pipeline**.
+5. Select **Create your first pipeline**.

     ![Build pipeline](media/publish-bitbucket/select-pipeline.png)

-4. In the *Create your first pipeline* screen, select **Starter pipeline**.
+6. In the *Create your first pipeline* screen, select **Starter pipeline**.

     ![Configure pipeline](media/publish-bitbucket/starter-pipeline.png)

-5. Copy the following YAML and replace the generated configuration in your pipeline with this code.
+7. Copy the following YAML and replace the generated configuration in your pipeline with this code.

     ```yaml
     pipelines: